Livable Garden Centre | Livable Basics

 Macro Nutrients

-Macronutrients are essential elements required in large quantities for plant growth, including nitrogen (N), phosphorus (P), and potassium (K).
+Essential elements required in large quantities for plant growth - nitrogen (N), phosphorus (P), and potassium (K).

 Magnesium (Mg)

-Magnesium is a macronutrient that plays a crucial role in photosynthesis and overall plant health.
+Essential nutrient that plays a key role in photosynthesis and overall plant health.

 Mallee Area